 Your Loyola doctor may prescribe medications to help you reduce stomach acid.
-This may be done in conjunction with lifestyle changes or as a secondary treatment.
+This may be done in conjunction with lifestyle changes to control GERD or as a secondary treatment.
 You also may be prescribed medication to heal any sores in your esophagus.

 Medication to reduce stomach acid is a common treatment if you have Barrett's esophagus.
 Medications do not cure the disease, but help keep it in check.
 Barrett's esophagus with high grade dysplasia is considered highly precancerous and requires additional treatment beyond medication.

 If your Barrett's esophagus is severe or is not controlled by medication, your doctor may recommend surgery.
 Your surgeon will review your case and make an individualized recommendation for the most appropriate procedure.
 Procedures performed by Loyola’s expert surgeons to treat Barrett's esophagus include: